TLDWTutorials/gmail_mailmerge/README.md

 # Tailored Onboarding Emails (aka Email Mail Merge) from Google Sheets (Apps Script)

+**Note: if you just want to test out the code and haven't wrote code before, click on the `sendOnboardingEmails.gs` file to get the code and copy and paste this into Google Apps Script.**

 This repository contains a single Google Apps Script that reads rows from a Google Sheet and sends a personalized onboarding email to each person who has not yet been emailed.
 When it sends the email, it writes a timestamp back to the `SentOn` column so it won't re-send.

 ## Sample Sheet layout